Last Updated on October 4, 2023 by Editorial Team

 9. Teacher’s Assistant

-A teacher’s role is not just to take lessons, but also note and work on student behavior.
+A teacher’s role is not just to take lessons, but also to note and work on student behavior.
 Whether you wish to track recurring student behavior or make a note of positive behavior, the Teacher’s Assistant app can help you out.
 The app can sync across various devices making behavior tracking easy and manageable.

 You can even notice trends in how students behave over a period and inform parents about them.
 The app has been featured in Verizon Internet’s must-have tech tools for teachers.
 All in all, Teacher’s Assistant is a good app that you can try out.

 Teachers can also use Classcraft for behavior management.
 You can set expectations in the app and reward students who meet these expectations.
 The app has a gamified point system where students can earn experience points and gold pieces for adopting positive behaviors.
 The app has a simple design and requires a quick setup for use.

 The free version is ideal for teachers to get started.
 They can engage their students in a fun and interactive way.
 The premium version has advanced tools for creating a greater impact.
 All you need to do to get started is create a free account through their sign-up page.
 You can find Classcraft on the App Store and Google Play.